Xbox Elite Controller Series 2 crashes by $40 in Microsoft's killer Black Friday deal

 - Best Black Friday gaming laptop deals 2021: Alienware, Gigabyte, MSI and more

 Save a whopping $40 on the Xbox Elite Series 2 Controller at the Microsoft Store.
 The controller lasts up to 40 hours on a single charge and has Impulse Triggers and adjustable tension thumb grips.
 It works with Xbox Series X, Xbox One, and Windows 10 PCs.
-Don't miss out on this epic Black Friday deal!
+Don't miss out on this epic Cyber Monday deal!

 The Microsoft Xbox Elite Wireless Controller Series 2 is the ultimate premium gamepad flex.
-Now at $40 off the asking price, this is a stellar Black Friday deal any gamer should check out.
+Now at $40 off the asking price, this is a stellar Cyber Monday deal any gamer should check out.

 Over its predecessor, it has more customization options, a built-in rechargeable battery, impulse Triggers, and adjustable tension thumb grips.
 Unlike the standard Elite Controller, it supports Bluetooth.
 This enables easy pairing to your gaming laptop, iPhone or iPad for Apple Arcade games.